ilyamilosevic/ilyamilosevic.github.io/docs-src/index.md

             </header>
             <ul class="flow_2xs">
               <li>
-                built a&nbsp;tariff picker using React and CSS animations, streamlining the process of&nbsp;selecting tariffs and resulting in&nbsp;a&nbsp;90% reduction in&nbsp;selection time
+                Built a&nbsp;tariff picker using React and CSS animations, streamlining the process of&nbsp;selecting tariffs and resulting in&nbsp;a&nbsp;90% reduction in&nbsp;selection time
               </li>
               <li>
-                managed the development of&nbsp;the form builder.
+                Managed the development of&nbsp;the form builder.
 Wrote&nbsp;70% of&nbsp;the code, reviewed the remaining 30%.
 Reduced the amount of&nbsp;code by&nbsp;2&nbsp;times compared to&nbsp;the old
                 version and reduced the release cycle from a&nbsp;week